HellyJain/EfficientNetVsResNet/README.md

-# EfficientNetVsResNet
+# EfficientNet Vs ResNet 50

-EfficientNet and ResNet being two popular deep learning frameworks.
+EfficientNet and ResNet50 being two popular deep learning frameworks.
 In this notebook I have tried evaluating them on various parameters.

 1. Accuracy
 2. Efficiency